MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-communications-strategy.md

   - m365solution-corpcomms
 ---

-# Plan your communications strategy
+# Step 1: Review common communication scenarios

 Start by learning how to reach the right audiences with the right tools by reviewing common communication scenarios and solutions.
-Then, learn how to scope your audience(s) and determine the audience profile.
+Then, learn about Microsoft 365 communication applications and how to scope your audience(s) and determine the audience profile.
 Finally, pick a solution and get started planning for your specific scenario.

 ## Step 1: Review common communication scenarios

-Reaching the right audience with the right tools begins with learning from popular communication scenarios for large organizations.
 Review common scenarios to get familiar with the different types of organizational structures and details that will help narrow down communication options, considerations, and potential solutions.

-## Overview of set up
-Start by learning what Microsoft 365 tools can help for your specific scenario and how to scope your audience.
-Then get started planning by learning how to create, launch, measure, and maintain a one-time communication or communications over time.

 | Review scenarios    | Learn about methods |Scope audience   |Get started planning   |
 | :------------------: | :------------------: |:---------------:|:---------------:|